tomaszszewczyk/BitParser/README.md

 No struct packing, no bitwise operations.
 Please also notice how easy it is to change endianness.

 ## UParser

+The next level of abstraction is UParser, which can be used for manual (but way simpler than ever) parser writing.
+It implements methods for writing and reading concrete types, including unsigned integers signed integers, floating point types, `size_t` and arrays.
+It even implements both two's complements and sign and magnitude representation integer representation.
+It's all there!
+Again there are both bit and byte level functions so you pay only for what you use.
+UParser module use Stream so you get all features from Stream, including easy endianness swapping.

+Here is some example of UParser in action:

 ## BitParser